The Juggler (film): Reception

 New York Times critic Bosley Crowther wrote that "thanks to the conception and to the performance that Mr. Douglas gives, a strong and compelling sense of character and of human pathos does come through."
 He said that the film "may not be entirely consistent dramatically, but it offers a fast and fascinating journey through modern Israel, in addition to an intriguing and often touching study of a man."

-Variety said the film was "smartly presented without undue race or religious empasis, so the entertainment is non-sectarian."
+Variety said the film was "smartly presented without undue race or religious emphasis, so the entertainment is non-sectarian."